jhuff-genomics/mlops-project-llm-safety/README.md

 ## Multiple service cloud deployment
-  This repo has multiple parts deployed to different cloud infrastructures and services, requiring accounts and different authentication for each.
+  This repo has parts deployed to different cloud infrastructures and services, requiring accounts and different authentication for each.
 These each have generous free tiers, or in the case of Databricks, a free trial.
 However, because they must be set up separately, the process of deployment is separated into multiple parts, which makes it unclear how to fully replicate from a single invocation, such as `make all`.
-So, I have provided detailed instructions and screenshots for each part in order to demonstrate that it works, as well to enable others in following along if they wish to replicate it.
+So, I have a screenshot to demonstrate that it works.

 ## Training